630-462-9500

 Understanding Parental Alienation in an Illinois Child Custody Dispute

 DuPage County divorce lawyer for parental alienationDivorcing or divorced spouses are not typically on great terms with each other.
-While some divorces are relatively amicable, other divorce cases are filled with hostility and revenge-seeking behavior.
-Sadly, children are often the ones who get hurt in extremely contentious divorces.
-Sometimes, a parent even intentionally attempts to turn a child against the other parent.
-This is known as parental alienation, and it can happen when an adult uses brainwashing and other manipulative strategies to damage the child’s relationship with their parent.
-If you have been a victim of parental alienation, you should know that you have certain rights under Illinois law.
-The alienation may even be cause for restriction of the other parent’s parental responsibilities or parenting time.
+While some divorces are amicable, other cases are filled with hostility.
+Sadly, children are often the ones who get caught in the crossfire.
+Sometimes in cases of contested custody, a parent even intentionally attempts to turn a child against the other parent.
+This is called parental alienation, and it occurs when one parent uses manipulative tactics to hurt the child's relationship with their other parent.

 Types of Parental Alienation